 Keep this in mind when deciding cancellation policy for your listing.

-2. How Does Airbnb Work: Review rating: 5 Is Good, 4 Is Very Bad.
+2. How Does Airbnb Work: 5-star Is Good, 4-star is bad

 In my quest for how does Airbnb work, I soon realised, the most significant factor that impacts your search ranking and thereby your chances of getting future bookings is how the guests review your listing on Airbnb.